Dassault 'optimistic' on Rafale talks with India

-PARIS Talks between French plane-maker Dassault Aviation (AVMD.PA) and India over a $15 billion Rafale fighter contract are continuing, Dassault's chief executive said, adding he was "relatively optimistic".
+PARIS Dec 4 Talks between French plane-maker Dassault Aviation and India over a $15 billion Rafale fighter contract are continuing, Dassault's chief executive said, adding he was "relatively optimistic".

-India selected the Rafale to enter exclusive negotiations for a potential 126-plane order in late January, beating the competing Eurofighter Typhoon EAD.PA SIFI.MI (BAES.L) and lifting hopes for a sale that would boost French pride and restore the luster of its aviation industry.
+India selected the Rafale to enter exclusive negotiations for a potential 126-plane order in late January, beating the competing Eurofighter Typhoon and lifting hopes for a sale that would boost French pride and restore the luster of its aviation industry.

 "We are deep in talks at the moment.
 It's a complicated country, the negotiations are tough, but there is a desire to wrap up on both sides," CEO Charles Edelstenne told a parliamentary hearing on Tuesday.